Large-sample analysis of cost functionals for inference under the coalescent

 Our theory makes the surprising prediction that, for large samples, normalised importance weights converge in distribution to 1 under mild conditions which both the \cite{griffiths1994simulating} and \cite{stephens2000} proposal distributions satisfy (c.f.\ Theorem \ref{thm:weights_convergence} and Remark \ref{rmk:general_proposals}).
-Such convergence strongly suggests that the only contribution to overall importance weight variance arises from a relatively small number of sequential steps during which the number of remaining lineages in the coalescent tree is relatively small.
+Such convergence strongly suggests that the only contribution to overall importance weight variance arises from a relatively small number of sequential steps during which the number of remaining lineages in the coalescent tree is small.
 This sets the coalescent apart from typical sequential importance sampling applications in which variance of importance weights grows exponentially in the number of steps \citep{doucet2011}.
-The fact that the behaviour of coalescent importance weights differs from standard settings has been observed before, and so-called stopping time resampling has been suggested as a remedy \cite{chen2005, jenkins2012stopping}.
-Our results predict that the variance of coalescent importance weights remains non-standard even when stopping time resampling is employed.
+The fact that the behaviour of coalescent importance weights differs from standard settings has been observed before \citep{fearnhead2008}, but our results predict that the variance of coalescent importance weights remains non-standard even when stopping time resampling is employed.